joselrsousa/dedup/Pig Dedup Method.md

         -- the commented lines demonstrate how to extract a substring to compare
 #### 1.3 Run the script
         pig -x tez scriptfilename
+The script also show how it can be used to only find for dedup in certain read positions.